 Your customers aren’t automatically covered under your new terms of service or privacy policies just because you put them in place.
 They must first accept and give their consent to the new policies through their actions.

-This informed consent and acceptance can be given by way of either a browsewrap or clickwrap method.
+This informed consent and acceptance can be given by way of either browsewrap, clickwrap, or a consent banner.